-Sumatra is a slim, free, open-source PDF viewer for Windows.
+1] Sumatra is a slim, free, open-source PDF viewer for Windows.
 Portable out of the box.
 Sumatra has a minimalistic design.
 Simplicity has a higher priority than a lot of features.
 It’s small and starts up very fast.
 It’s designed for portable use: only one file, so you can run it from external USB drive.
-Doesn’t write to registry.
-It’s the one I currently use on my Windows 7!
+Doesn’t write to the registry.

 2] Primo PDF lets you create PDF files faster with the only free PDF creator to support one-click, drag-and-drop PDF creation.
 Also lets you convert to PDF from any file you can print, including Microsoft Word, Microsoft Excel, and Microsoft PowerPoint formats.

 3] CutePDF Writer is the free version of commercial PDF creation software.
 CutePDF Writer installs itself as a “printer subsystem”.
 This enables virtually any Windows applications to create professional-quality PDF documents – with just a push of a button!
 FREE for commercial and non-commercial use!
 No watermarks!
 No Popup Web Ads!

-PDF ReDirect is a fast, free, and easy-to-use PDF creator.
-Features include encryption, full merging and PDF preview.
+4] PDF ReDirect is a fast, free, and easy-to-use PDF Creator.
+Features include encryption, full merging, and PDF preview.
 Available in English, Deutsch, Portugues, Czech, Espanol, Francais, Norwegian, Nederlands, and Italiano.

 5] Evince is a document viewer for multiple document formats.
 Supports PDF too.